Skill Development and Independence

 Camp days are busy and full but we are careful to ensure that each camper can participate as fully and independently as possible at his or her own level of comfort and ability.

 Physical activity is a priority at SummerSkills.
-Our campers learn far more quickly and effectively by ‘doing.’
-And physical activity offers endless opportunities for both challenge and success.
-Increased health and fitness levels ensure that everyone feels better emotionally, cognitively and physically.
-Every day our campers bike and participate in pilates work outs, races, sports and physical games.
+Physical activitities offer endless opportunities for both challenge and success.
+Increased health and fitness levels ensure that everyone feels better, mentally and physically.
+Every day our campers bike, participate in pilates work outs, develop sports skills, and play active games.

 Every camper is provided with the equipment and support to ride a bike successfully.
 We regard biking as a crucial skill that all children and youth should have the opportunity to master.
-It’s cool, it’s fun and every child bikes so it is a very inclusive skill.
+Regardless of ability, biking provides opportunities for increased physical activity, inclusive social interaction and greater mobility.

-If there are adaptations needed in order to bike successfully we will provide or find them.
-We have extensive experience teaching all levels of biking for over twenty years through our very successful Xceptional Biking program.
+We have a large collection of adapted bicycles and are able to provide a suitable bike to every participant in the program.
+We have extensive experience teaching all levels of biking for over twenty years through our Xceptional Biking program.

 Real Life Adventures in the Community